nalsakas/pe/README.md

 ; user defined types of resources doesn't have any special format.
 ```

-##MENU MACROS
+## MENU MACROS

-In order to use menu resources first include one resource with menu type into resource tree.
+In order to use menu resources first include one resource with RT_MENU type into resource tree.
 Than use following *MENU* macro to define your menu.

 ```
 ; Menu macro generates special format required by MENU resources.